Skip to Content

 One can also face criminal charges for the unlawful shooting of a firearm (misdemeanor, gross misdemeamor or felony depending on the specific facts), for drawing or aiming a gun at another person (gross misdemeanor or felony depending on the specific facts), or for the illegal sales and marketing of firearms (category C felony).

-Sentencing Enhancements Involving Weapons
+Understanding Sentencing Enhancements for Weapons Offenses

 Possessing or using a firearm in the commission of a crime may result in substantial sentencing enhancements.
 Robbery with use of a deadly weapon, for example, may result in a maximum term of 30 years in prison, as opposed to the 15-year maximum that would apply if the defendant had not been in possession of a deadly weapon (NRS 200.380).